nickmflorin/enumerated-literals/README.md

 type Apple = Fruit<"apple">;
 ```

-An [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with the following methods that
+An [EnumeratedLiterals][instance] instance is equipped with the following methods that can be used
-can be used to interact with the [`EnumeratedLiterals`][EnumeratedLiterals] models:
+to interact with the [`EnumeratedLiterals`][EnumeratedLiterals] models:

 ##### Model Getters

-The [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a method, `getModel`, that
+The [EnumeratedLiterals][instance] instance is equipped with a method, `getModel`, that can be used
-can be used to retrieve the model associated with a specific value on the
+to retrieve the model associated with a specific value on the [EnumeratedLiterals
-[`EnumeratedLiterals`][EnumeratedLiterals] instance.
-The return type will be strongly typed, such
+instance][instance].
+The return type will be strongly typed, such that the properties associated
-that the properties associated with the provided value will be their constant representations:
+with the provided value will be their constant representations:

 ```ts
 // { value: "apple"; description: "A red fruit"; color: "red"; label: "Apple"; }